-AVSTP must be fully approved by the Credentials Committee prior to starting the Resident in the programme.
-The starting date of the Resident in his/her residency must be after acceptance of the new programme.
+An AVSTP must be fully approved by the Credentials Committee prior to starting the Resident in the programme.
+The starting date of the Resident in the residents residency must be after acceptance of the new programme.
 Retrospective acceptance of any Resident training without full written approval of the programme is not possible.